 Other taxes and custom fees

 There are also no other taxes or fees charged on imports in UAE.

 Local Customs office and contacts

-For US-based exporters, contact the UAE Embassy in Washington, DC for the latest import tax information.
+Additionally, for US-based exporters, contact the UAE Embassy in Washington, DC for the latest import tax information.

 Embassy of the United Arab Emirates